France national football B team

 The France national football B team is a national football team representing France that plays matches at a lower level than the France national football team.
 In France, the team is usually called "France A–".
 They commonly played matches against 'B' teams from other football associations, from 1922 to 2001.

 The team runs occasionally as a feeder team for France national football team, to give a chance to under-21 or less experienced players to play for the national team without being awarded a full cap.
 The team may play matches held before World Cups or other tournaments to give second-choice players, injured players or possible choices an opportunity to play a full game to either keep their fitness levels up or to earn their way into the first team.

 History

 Pre-history

-The France B team was officially created in 1922, however, at the 1908 Summer Olympics, two teams from France participated in the tournament, the main team and a "B" side, but the matches that this team played in London are not recognized by French Football Federation (FFF) as official B team games.
+The France B team was officially created in 1922, however, at the 1908 Summer Olympics, two teams from France participated in the tournament, the main team and a "B" side, but the matches that this team played in London are not recognised by French Football Federation (FFF) as official B team games.
 France B was eliminated in the first round by Denmark with a score of 9–0, but the main team did no better as Denmark then defeated France A in the semi-finals by a score of 17–1, conceding 10 goals from one player alone, which was a world record at the time.
 Remarkably, both French teams conceded pokers from Vilhelm Wolfhagen.